 Pedagogy Area Representative

 SLAT Interdisciplinary Roundtable

 SLAT Interdisciplinary Roundtable is a student run annual conference at the University of Arizona.
 The conference topics covers the different Second language Acquisition and Teaching areas ( Analysis, Pedagogy, Processes, and Use), and is open to scholars around the world.
 The conference is mostly funded by the SLAT Student Association (SLATSA) with other support from College of Humanities, College of Social and Behavioral Sciences, Graduate Professional Student Council, CERCLL, SLAT.

 The 17th annual SLAT Interdisciplinary Roundtable will take place February 16 and 17, 2018.
-More details and a call for proposals will be distributed soon.
+Click here for more details.
 We look forward to seeing you there!

 For a complete schedule of the Colloquium series, please click here.

 In Second Language Acquisition and Teaching

 1103 East 2nd street.